paulagual/lab-resolving-git-conflicts/README.md

 * Your branch in which conflicts are resolved and merged

-* File `your-code/about-me.md` updated with introductions about yourself
+* File `your-code/about-me.md`  with introductions about yourself

 ## Instructions

+### Step 1 - Create local file

+Create a local `your-code/about-me.md` file and introduce yourself.

+Below is a template you can use to introduce yourself:

+    ```
+    # Who am I

+    * Where are you from?
+    * What do you do?
+    * Do you have previous experience with technology/data?

+    # Why am I here

+    * What has brought you to Ironhack?
+    * What knowledge/skills do you expect to learn in this bootcamp?

+    # What will I do after the bootcamp?

+    * Which industry will you seek employment in?
+    * What will your future role look like?
+    * What is your career goal?
+    ```

+### Step 2 - Add the new file to the staging area

+When you move files to the staging area in Git, you actually gather and prepare files for Git before committing them to the local repository.
+Add the  `your-code/about-me.md` file to the staging area with the "add" command

-### Step 1 - Check Local Branch Status
+### Step 3 - Check Local Branch Status

 If you work in a team, every time before you start working on the code you should check if there is any unstaged or uncommited changes in your local branch by executing `git status` within the project directory in Terminal.

 In the git status output, check whether there is any **file with unstaged changes** or **untracked files**.
 Sometimes you may also find **files with changes to be committed**.
-If you see any of those, you need to stage and commit the changes in Step 2.
-If you don't see any of those, jump to Step 3.

-### Step 2 - [OPTIONAL] Stage and Commit Changes
+### Step 4 - Stage and Commit Changes

 If you identified unstaged or uncommitted changes in the previous step, you need to stage and commit those changes.
 Git will not allow you to sync your local branch with the remote if you have unstaged/uncommitted changes that conflict with the remote branch.

 To stage changes, execute `git add` for all the files that are untracked or have unstaged changes.
 Then commit the changes with `git commit`.

 After committing, if you do `git status` again you should see something like: